-Answer: During my community clinic rotation A 40 year woman came into the clinic for a routine check-up.
-She was in her first trimester.
-The difficulty was that the patient was struggling with aspects of the medical examination, including disrobing and being touched.
-My response was to stop the examination and ask if she had any concerns.
-I also explained that my main goal during the visit was to make sure that she and her baby were doing well.
-The woman disclosed that she was a survivor of sexual assault and being touched by a stranger was difficult for her.
+- Situation: During my outpatient orthopedic rotation a 40 year woman came into the clinic for a follow up appointment after she sustained and injury to her lower back resulting from repetitive lifting of heavy boxes while cleaning out a storage area. - Task: The difficulty was that the patient was struggling with aspects of the examination, including being touched. - Action: My response was to stop the examination and ask if she had any concerns.
+I explained that my main goal during the visit was to make sure that she was strengthening her core and doing well with her home exercises.
+The woman disclosed that she was the victim of a recent assault and being touched by a stranger was difficult for her.
 I acknowledged that I understood why she would be uncomfortable, and asked if there was any way I could make this process easier for her.
-She asked not to put her feet in the stirrups and if I could explain what procedures were going to occur prior to proceeding.
-I agreed and let her know if she wanted to stop at anytime that was okay.
-Ultimately I was able to complete the check-up.
-Both the mother and baby were fine.
-In the end the examination was challenging because she was tense throughout the examination but I realized how valuable it was to both inform her and give her some flexibility in how the examination proceeded.
-It is a lesson I have carried with me throughout my practice as a nurse practitioner.
+She asked if I could explain what procedures were going to occur prior to proceeding.
+I agreed and let her know if she wanted to stop at anytime that was okay. - Result: Ultimately I was able to complete the appointment.
+In the end the examination was challenging because she was tense throughout, but I realized how valuable it was to both inform her and give her some flexibility in how the examination proceeded.
+It is a lesson I have carried with me throughout my practice as a physical therapist.